khadim-shah/drug_autoimmunity_eda/README.md

 🏁 Next Steps
 ⚡ Add advanced ML models (XGBoost, LightGBM)

-🌐 Build a Streamlit dashboard
+🌐 Develop a Streamlit dashboard

 🚀 Deploy for interactive predictions

 📜 License
-Licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License — see the LICENSE file for details.

 🙌 Acknowledgements
 RDKit community for cheminformatics tools

 Scikit-learn developers for ML utilities

-SHAP contributors for model explainability
+SHAP contributors for model interpretability

-<p align="center"> ⭐ If you found this project helpful, please consider starring the repository! <br>© 2025 <b>Khadim Shah</b> — All Rights Reserved. </p>
+<p align="center"> ⭐ If you found this project helpful, please consider starring the repository! <br> © 2025 <b>Khadim Shah</b> — All Rights Reserved. </p>